wordofwarning/wordofwarning.org/hab/emergency/index.md

 **[Emergency 21](/archive/2021-emergency)** presented 10 new works in a socially-distanced live walkthrough at a newly re-opened <a href="https://contactmcr.com" target="_blank">Contact</a> on **25 September 2021** — with audiences guided on a one-way journey through the refurbished building, pausing en route in gallery fashion — [see images](/galleries/2021-emergency).

 **[Emergency StopGap](/archive/2020-emergencystopgap)** presented 13 new works in a new iteration at Manchester's <a href="https://www.niamos.co.uk" target="_blank">NIAMOS</a> on **27 February 2020** — a small informal platform to bridge the gap between gallery and theatre, and to fill the empty months of winter… An informal 'Thursday Late' style evening with durational live works and interventions throughout the building — [see images](/galleries/2020-emergencystopgap).

+#### Emergency 26 Call for Proposals Closed on 7 August
+Artists working in Live Art, contemporary performance, time-based media, and interdisciplinary arts <a href="https://emergencymcr.posthaven.com" target="_blank">were invited to submit proposals</a>.
+Work can be in any relevant artform/medium, though some live presence is desirable.

+**For details & to apply please visit <a href="https://emergencymcr.posthaven.com" target="_blank">emergencymcr.posthaven.com</a><br>Proposal Deadline: Friday 7 August 2026, 5pm**